jomaway/typst-bytefield/lib/api.typ

   return table
 }

-/// Base for bit, bits, byte, bytes functions
+/// Base for `bit`, `bits`, `byte`, `bytes`, `flag` field functions
 ///
-/// This is just a base function which is used by the other functions and should not be called directly
+/// #emoji.warning This is just a base function which is used by the other functions and should *not* be called directly.
+///
+/// - size (int): The size of the field in bits.
+/// - fill (color): The background color for the field.
+/// - body (content): The label which is displayed inside the field.
 #let _field(size, fill: none, body) = {
   data-field(none, size, none, none, body, format: (fill: fill)) }

-/// Add a bit to the bytefield
+/// Add a field of the size of *one bit* to the bytefield
+///
+/// Basically just a wrapper for @@_field()
+///
+/// - ..args (arguments): All arguments which are accepted by `_field`
+///
 #let bit(..args) = _field(1, ..args)

-/// Add multiple bits to the bytefield
+/// Add a field of a given size of bits to the bytefield
+///
+/// Basically just a wrapper for @@_field()
+///
+/// - len (int): Size of the field in bits
+/// - ..args (arguments): All arguments which are accepted by `_field`
+///
 #let bits(len, ..args) = _field(len, ..args)

-/// Add a byte to the bytefield
+/// Add a field of the size of one byte to the bytefield
+///
+/// Basically just a wrapper for @@_field()
+///
+/// - ..args (arguments): All arguments which are accepted by `_field`
+///
 #let byte(..args) = _field(8, ..args)

-/// Add multiple bytes to the bytefield
+/// Add a field of the size of multiple bytes to the bytefield
+///
+/// Basically just a wrapper for @@_field()
+///
+/// - len (int): Size of the field in bytes
+/// - ..args (arguments): All arguments which are accepted by `_field`
+///
 #let bytes(len, ..args) = _field(len * 8, ..args)

 /// Add a flag to the bytefield.
+///
+/// Basically just a wrapper for @@_field()
+///
+/// - text (content): The label of the flag which is rotated by `270deg`
+/// - ..args (arguments): All arguments which are accepted by `_field`
+///
 #let flag(text,..args) = _field(1,align(center,rotate(270deg,text)),..args)

 /// Add a field which extends to the end of the row
 ///
-/// Warning!
-This can cause problems with msb:left
+/// #emoji.warning This can cause problems with `msb:left`
+///
+/// - ..args (arguments): All arguments which are accepted by `_field`
+///
 #let padding(..args) = _field(auto, ..args)